Omsharma456/CodeChef_Programs/README.md

 ### Codechef Practice Programs
-I created this repo to  easily access all codes done by me on codeche
+I created this repo to  easily access all codes done by me on codechef
 ### Prerequisites

 What things you need to install the software and how to install them